AhmedYHamza/ThreatIntelligenceCrawler/README.md

 3. Install chrome

 ### Set up environment variables
-You need to setup environment variables as follows
+You need to setup environment variables with the following names

 Name: description